davmac314/tosaithe/doc/TSBP.md

 - `uint8_t blue_mask_size` - the number of bits used to represent the blue component
 - `uint8_t blue_mask_shift` - the position of the blue component within the pixel value

 ## Tosaithe Memory Map

-The memory map provided via the loader data is a map of physical memory, comprising entries of type `tsbp_mmap_entry`, ordered from low to high address.
+The memory map provided (via the `memmap` field of the loader data) by the loader data is a map of physical memory, comprising entries of type `tsbp_mmap_entry`, representing non-overlapping ranges of memory ordered from lowest to highest address.
 The map indicates available memory, reclaimable memory (which holds information useful to the kernel, but which may be used by the kernel once it has processed the information), and reserved address ranges.

 Note that the memory map does not include address ranges currently used by CPU-specific devices such as Local APIC and IOAPIC, or MMIO ranges for PCI devices or other devices that the firmware